-Manage Logpush with cURL · Cloudflare Logs docs
+Manage Logpush with cURL

 "enabled": false).

-If you don't remember your job ID, you can retrieve it using your zone ID:
+If you do not remember your job ID, you can retrieve it using your zone ID:

 Next, to enable the job, send an update request: